Break the Ice

 - Exchange small gifts.
 For a fun twist, have everyone bring an "as-seen-on-TV" gift or do a white elephant exchange.

 - Sing Christmas songs for your worship time.
-Check out our free songs for help.

 - Bring plates of your favorite Christmas cookies one night.
 Then swap recipes.

 - Offer peppermint mocha or gingerbread flavored creamer for coffee.